Letting Go Of Old Defences

 We can ask ourselves, ''If I were to pause in this moment and not go hurtling down the path of denial, attack, repression, distraction...what would I be feeling?
 What part of me needs attention right now, in way that is kind and curious, not judgemental or dismissive?''

-Of course, it requires an act of faith to reach for such new strategies when we are feeling triggered or swamped by difficult emotions.
+Of course, it can be an act of faith to reach for new strategies when we are feeling triggered or swamped by difficult emotions.
 The pull of the old, familiar and (in their own way) comforting strategies is strong.

 But with everything that we now know as adults, the access we may have to networks of support through friends, loved ones, support groups or therapists, and the resources of our now-mature nervous system, new strategies are more available to us than they were at the point of being wounded.
 With practice and patient perseverance, we can begin to build new pathways in the nervous system, new habits of behaviour and being.